Hypnotherapy for Overcoming Phobias

 Classical Hypnotherapeutic Techniques

-- Direct suggestion: While hypnotized, Jaye offers calming, corrective suggestions (e.g., "Your body knows how to remain calm when you see a small spider").
+• Direct suggestion: While hypnotized, Jaye gives calm, helpful suggestions.
+For example: “Your body knows how to stay calm when you see a small spider.”

 - Systematic desensitization under hypnosis: Using a graded fear hierarchy, the client imagines progressively intense triggers while maintaining calm through hypnotic relaxation.